Faaizathul-arfa/My-Project/README.md

-# Topic:Fake news Detection
+# Fake news Detection
  Batch 2.

  By : Faaizathul Arfa

 ## Problem Defination:

-Developing a machine learning project to distinguish fake news from a real one.we can use supervised learning to implement the model.
+Developing a machine learning project to distinguish fake news from a real one.we can use supervised learning to implement the model.Using sklearn, building a TfidfVectorizer on our dataset.
+Then,initializing a PassiveAggressive Classifier and fit the model.
+In the end, the accuracy score and the confusion matrix tell us how well the model fares.

 ## Introduction:

 The topic of fake news detection on social media has recently attracted tremendous attention.
 The basic countermeasure of comparing websites against a list of labeled fake news sources is inflexible, and so a machine learning approach is desirable.
 Our project aims to use detect fake news directly, based on the text content of news articles.

 ## Steps involved: